djkormo/mlnet-tutorial/docs/getting-started/README.md

 * `dotnet sln add Model`
 * `dotnet sln add Trainer`

+These commands perform the following steps:

-These commands create a new project directory.
-Then, add a new solution file to the project folder.
-Next, create a new empty web project.
-Finally, we're adding the project to the solution file.
+1. First, we create a new project directory.
+2. Then, we add a new solution file to the project folder.
+3. Next, create a new empty web project.
+4. Finally, we're adding the project to the solution file.

 After you've executed these commands, you can open the solution file in Visual Studio 2019 or execute `code .` from the project folder to open up Visual Studio Code.

+**Note**: You can also use the files from the [starter folder](../../src/starter/) to get started.
+In case you're using the starter files, skip over the rest of the steps in this section.

 Now that you have an empty web project, let's add the ML.NET package to it.